-Prince Philip to a London hospital for infection treatment
+Prince Philip moved to specialized London heart hospital

-LONDON (AP) — Prince Philip has been transferred to another London hospital to continue treatment for an infection, Buckingham Palace said Monday.
+LONDON (AP) — Prince Philip was transferred Monday to a specialized London heart hospital to undergo testing and observation for a pre-existing heart condition as he continues treatment for an unspecified infection, Buckingham Palace said.

-The palace says Philip, the 99-year-old husband of Queen Elizabeth II, was transferred from King Edward VII’s Hospital to St Bartholomew’s Hospital.
-The Bart’s Heart Centre is Europe’s biggest specialized cardiovascular center, the National Health Service said.
+The 99-year-old husband of Queen Elizabeth II was moved from King Edward VII’s Hospital, where he has been treated since Feb.
+17, to St. Bartholomew’s Hospital, which specializes in cardiac care.
+As Philip was moved into a waiting ambulance for the transfer, people held up open umbrellas to shield him from photographers and the public.

-In addition to treatment for an unspecified infection, he will also undergo testing and observation for a pre-existing heart condition, the palace said.

 The palace says Philip “remains comfortable and is responding to treatment but is expected to remain in hospital until at least the end of the week.’’

-Philip was admitted to the private King Edward VII’s Hospital last month after feeling ill.
+Philip was admitted to the private King Edward VII’s Hospital in London after feeling ill.
 Philip’s illness is not believed to be related to COVID-19.
 Both he and the queen, 94, received a first dose of a coronavirus vaccine in early January.

+The Bart’s Heart Centre is Europe’s biggest specialized cardiovascular center, the National Health Service said.
+The center seeks to perform more heart surgery, MRI and CT scans than any other service in the world.

 Philip, who retired from royal duties in 2017, rarely appears in public.
 During England’s current coronavirus lockdown, Philip, also known as the Duke of Edinburgh, has been staying at Windsor Castle, west of London, with the queen.